MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ### NEO site template features:

-- **A fully configured and customizable set of new hire sites built on SharePoint communication sites:** The NEO sites include the site, information architecture, design, and pre-populated content and web parts to help provide new hires with a great onboarding experience.
-There are three NEO sites available that must be provisioned seperateley and can be customized or added to your organization’s new hire content.
+- **A fully configured and customizable set of new hire sites built on SharePoint communication sites:** NEO sites include: the site, information architecture, design, and pre-populated content and web parts.
+There are three NEO sites available that must be provisioned separately and can be customized or added to your organization’s new hire content.
 - **Onboarding journey:** Onboarding can be an overwhelming experience for new hires with everything the new hire is typically expected to do and learn in a short period of time.
-Avoid overwhelming your new employees by providing them a curated onboarding journey that paces the new hire through a configurable activity list of administrative, technology, culture, training, and connection related to-do’s.
+Avoid overwhelming your new employees by providing them a curated onboarding journey that paces the new hire through a configurable activity list of administrative, technology, culture, training, and connection-related to-do’s.
 The onboarding journey comes with a pre-configured list of new employee onboarding activities for you to customize for your processes.
-- **Sample new hire site pages:** To inspire and provide design templates for arranging your content, the NEO site includes sample inner site pages.
+- **Sample site pages:** To inspire and provide design templates for arranging your content, the NEO site includes sample inner site pages.
 Use these site pages as templates for your content.
 - **Easy provisioning:** Provision NEO sites from the SharePoint look book with just a few steps.
 - **Mobile ready:** NEO sites can be easily accessed on a mobile device when you [get the SharePoint mobile app](https://www.microsoft.com/microsoft-365/sharepoint/mobile-app?wt.mc_id=AID686708_QSG_228389&ocid=AID686708_QSG_228389&rtc=1).

 ### NEO site template options:
 New employee onboarding involves multiple levels within an organization, including pre-onboarding, corporate onboarding, and departmental onboarding.
 Each onboarding level provides its own unique value, contributing to a comprehensive onboarding experience each new employee should experience.

 Research has shown Pre-onboarding new hires, after they sign their acceptance letter but before they officially join the company, can lead to higher performance and better retention rates.
-To deliver a flexible and consistent onboarding experience, NEO sites consists of three different SharePoint site templates, that are designed to work alone or as one cohesive and familiar experience for new hires.
+To deliver a flexible and consistent onboarding experience, NEO sites consist of three different SharePoint site templates, that are designed to work alone or as one cohesive and familiar experience for new hires.

 | Pre-onboarding site  | Corporate onboarding site  | Departmental onboarding site |
 | :-------------------: | :-------------------: |:----------------:|